tgteacher/numerical-methods-a1/README.md

 ## Assignment submission

 You have to submit your assignment through GitHub classroom, using the following procedure:
-1. Accept the assignment at https://classroom.github.com/a/tQkTwsFF.
+1. Accept the assignment at https://classroom.github.com/a/fKVCmAhq.
 This will create your own copy of the assignment repository, located at http://github.com/tgteacher/COMP-361-A1-F2018-your_github_username.
 2. Clone your copy of the assignment repository on your computer, and implement the functions in `a1.py`, following the instructions in the documentation strings.
 3. Commit your solution to your local copy of the assignment repository.
 4. Push your solution to your GitHub copy of the assignment repository.

-**Important**: please make sure that the email address you use in Moodle is added to your GitHub account (you can add multiple addresses to your GitHub account).

 You can repeat steps 3 and 4 as many times as you wish.
 Your assignment will be graded based on a snapshot of your repository taken on the